isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution22.md

 N.A. for non-SMEs

 ### Things to Note
+Equipment must meet the following specifications:

-Unit is expandable, customizable to hold different types of tools, and fully secured.
+- Unit is expandable, customizable to hold different types of tools, and fully secured.

-Support only hardware and software.
+- Support only hardware and software.

-Additional criteria:
-- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
-- The purchase of pre-owned/used equipment is not supportable.

 ### Contact Information
 N.A.